nodarhub/hammerhead_zmq/examples/cpp/depth_to_disparity/README.md

     cmake ..
     cmake --build . --config Release

 To run this example, you need to provide the path to a directory of data saved by Hammerhead.
-It is necessary to have both the `depth` and `details` folders in the data directory:
+It is necessary to have both the `depth` and `details` folders in the data directory.
+The `details` data have to be in `yaml` format.

     # Linux
     ./depth_to_disparity data_directory [output_directory]